United-Codes/cloudofficeprint-java/README.md

 The examples can be run from the Main.java file, which can be found in the directory 'src/com/CloudOfficePrint/' of the project on [Github](https://github.com/United-Codes/apexofficeprint-java).
 In the Main.java file you can uncomment the examples you want to run.

+To run the Main.java file in Eclipse, you can right-click inside the editor of the Main.java file, then choose 'Run As > 1 Java Application'.
+You have to pass your API key as an argument when running the Main.java file.
+To do this, right-click inside the editor of the Main.java file and select 'Run As > Run Configurations...'.
+Then open the tab 'Arguments' and enter your API key inside the 'Program arguments' box and click 'Run'.

 # Documentation

 The documentation for this SDK can be found inside the `docs/` folder on [Github](https://github.com/United-Codes/apexofficeprint-java).
 If you want to generate this documentation yourself, you can use Eclipse to achieve that.
 Select the root folder, click 'Project' in the top bar and click 'Generate Javadoc...'.